 This exemplifies the power of silence in not only allowing someone the time and space to process their thoughts but also in knowing when the time is right for dialogue.
 As Buddha teaches us, sometimes it is better to be silent and let things unfold naturally rather than try to force a solution.
 That is true wisdom and understanding.

-Click Here for Short stories of Buddha with morals
+Click Here for more short stories

 Moral Of The Story